egdoc/ansible-role-jetbrains/README.md

 ==================

 Ansible role to install Jetbrains IDEs on Linux.
-The role downloads, verifies, and installs the selected IDEs.
+The role downloads, verifies, and installs the selected IDE.
 It also creates desktop launchers.

 Role Variables
 --------------

-        jetbrains_ide: []
+        jetbrains_ide_code

-The list of dictionaries describing IDEs and versions to install (see example)
+The code of the Jetbrains IDE you want to download and install (see table below)

+        jetbrains_ide_version

+The version of the Jetbrains IDE you want to download and install (e.g: 2023.3.1)

         jetbrains_installation_dir: /opt/jetbrains